Bearnie-H/libcrypto/README.md

 not include any of the additional message authentication features typically bundled with the ciphers.

+This library is fully ANSI-C, and has been tested for portability over for both OS X, and Linux, as well as ARM and x86.
+Endianness has not been tested for portability, but this was not an important goal for this project.
 # THIS LIBRARY SHOULD NOT BE USED IN PRODUCTION SOFTWARE

 Part of the academic exploration of the ciphers this library aims to achieve is